 Let’s first dispense with the creepy notion that bats are blood-thirsty predators.
 In actuality, only three species of bats drink blood, and none of them favor human blood.
-Bats represent a quarter of the mammals on earth, with about 1,200 species, so the percentage of vampire bats is quite low.
-Besides, of the forty-seven species of bats known to inhabit North America, none are vampire bats.
-You can rest easy!
+There are about 1,200 species of bats, representing a quarter of the mammals on earth, so the percentage of vampire bats is exceedingly low.
+Besides, none of the forty-seven species known to inhabit North America are vampire bats, so you can rest easy!
 Bats are beneficial, nonaggressive, unfortunate victims of myth.
+These facts about bats will leave you admiring these fascinating, harmless animals.
+If you have bats patrolling your night skies, count yourself lucky.

 Bats are beneficial

-Worldwide about 70 percent of bats eat insects.
-Some are important predators of crop pests, such as cucumber beetles, while others include nuisance insects, like mosquitoes and gnats, in their diet.
-Just one can devour hundreds of insects an hour—up to eight thousand in a night—often just scooping them into their mouths as they fly.
-Some bats seek insects on the ground or trees.
-Others use their feet to snatch insects.
-Bats are voracious feeders, eating up to half their body weight each night to meet their energy needs.
+Worldwide, about 70 percent of bats are insectivorous, serving as essential predators of crop pests like cucumber beetles and nuisance insects such as mosquitoes and gnats.
+A single bat can devour hundreds of insects per hour, consuming up to 8,000 in a single night.
+They employ various feeding strategies, such as scooping insects into their mouths while flying, hunting on the ground or in trees, or using their feet to snatch prey.
+Bats consume up to half their body weight each night to meet their high-energy needs.

 Background

-The oldest known bat species, Icaronycteris index, lived in the early Eocene Epoch, about 52.2 million years ago.
-Other fossil evidence points to an ancestor (that’s also shared by humans) dating back eighty million years.
-As you see here, bat fossils show a creature not very different from the bats of today.
+Fossil evidence points to an ancestor of bats (shared by humans) dating back 80 million years.
+However, the oldest actual bat species, Icaronycteris index, lived in the early Eocene Epoch, about 52.2 million years ago.
+Bat fossils show a creature not significantly different from those of today.

 Micro and Mega

-The rest of the bats, Microchiropterans, inhabit all areas of the world, except Polar Regions and extreme deserts.
+The rest of the bats, Microchiropterans, inhabit all areas of the world except Polar Regions and extreme deserts.
 They use echolocation to find prey.
 Most are insect-eaters, although some species feed on small mammals and fish.
+All microbats are nocturnal.

 Myths, be gone!

-Bats stay quietly hidden by day and come out at night to silently skim the nighttime sky, which makes them mysterious and seem dangerous.
-But, here are the facts:
+Bats stay quietly hidden by day and come out at night to silently skim the nighttime sky, which makes them mysterious and seemingly dangerous.
+But here are the facts:

-• Bats aren’t dangerous.
+- Bats aren’t dangerous.
 To repeat: Bats aren’t dangerous.
-They couldn’t be more opposite their fictional counterparts.
-In real life they’re timid, gentle and non-aggressive—so much so, even one with rabies won’t attack.
+They couldn’t be more opposite to their fictional counterparts.
+They’re timid, gentle, and nonaggressive in real life—so much so that even one with rabies won’t attack.

-• Bats aren’t “blind as a bat!”
+- Bats aren’t “blind as a bat!”
 Day and night, their vision is excellent.
-Researchers have discovered that at least two nocturnal bat species even have color vision.
+Researchers have discovered that at least two nocturnal bat species have color vision.

-• Bats don’t get tangled in people’s hair.
+- Bats don’t get tangled in people’s hair.
 Most bats are insectivores, and it’s true they might occasionally get close to us—even very close—while catching flying insects.
-But they don’t want to touch us, and they see far too well to do it by accident.
+But they don’t want to touch us and see far too well to do it by accident.

-• Rabies among bats makes sensational news, but it’s rare: one-half of one percent.² Also, rabies does not get transmitted through the air; so being near a bat is not a risk.
+- Rabies among bats makes sensational news, but it’s rare.2 Also, rabies isn’t transmitted through the air, so being near a bat is not a risk.

 The nitty-gritty on vampire bats

 Vampire bats are Microbats in the family Phyllostomidae, subfamily Phyllostominae.
-These bats are small, with a body only about three inches long (7.6 cm) and a wingspan of around eight inches (20 cm).
+These bats are small, with a body of only about three inches (7.6 cm) long and a wingspan of around eight inches (20 cm).

-They do drink blood, as their name says, but they seek it from animals like cattle, pigs, horses, birds and sometimes other bats.
-Occasionally they’ll bite a human who happens to be snoozing uncovered in the great outdoors, but we aren’t their usual target.
-Their prey is typically fast asleep when it happens, a bite so tiny with teeth so sharp the victim seldom stirs.
-The amount of blood loss is so little it doesn’t affect the host, and the bats don’t suck it in, like Count Dracula–they lap it up, about an ounce in thirty to forty minutes.
+They do drink blood, as their name says, but they seek it from animals like cattle, pigs, horses, birds, and sometimes other bats.
+Rarely they’ll bite a human who happens to be snoozing uncovered in the great outdoors, but we aren’t their usual target.
+Their prey is typically fast asleep when it happens, a cut so tiny with teeth so sharp the victim seldom stirs.
+The amount of blood loss is so little it doesn’t affect the host, and the bats don’t suck it in, like Count Dracula–they lap it up, about an ounce (30 ml) in thirty to forty minutes.

 Don’t worry yourself with mental images of a vampire bat attacking your big toe if it escapes from under covers while you’re camping—that is, unless you plan to do it where they live, Mexico and Central and South America.

-Vampire bats are smart and can be tamed, and trained—NationalGeographic.com reports a researcher who has vampire bats who come when called by their name.
-Bats are also charitable: Females have been observed feeding new mothers for two weeks after they give birth.
+Vampire bats are intelligent and can be tamed and trained—NationalGeographic.com reports a researcher with vampire bats that come when called by their name.
+Bats are also charitable: females have been observed feeding new mothers for two weeks after they give birth.

 Physical characteristics

-Bats fly, but they aren’t birds.
+Bats aren’t birds.
 They’re mammals, the only ones that truly fly rather than glide from a higher elevation to a lower one, such as “flying” squirrels do.

 Wings

-The patagium extends from the tips of the fingers, back along the arm bones to the shoulder and then all the way down the body to the ankle.
+The patagium extends from the tips of the fingers back along the arm bones to the shoulder and then all the way down the body to the ankle.
 This membrane also stretches between the legs, where it’s then called the uropatagium or interfemoral membrane.
-With some species, the uropatagium completely encloses the tail.

 Legs

 Bats’ legs are oriented differently from those of other animals.
-Very differently: The knee bends in a backward orientation that enables bats to comfortably hang against a surface, usually head down, without knees getting in the way.
+Very differently: Their knees bend backward, enabling them to comfortably hang against a surface, usually head down, without their knees getting in the way.

-Bats have five toes and hang from them using a system of tendons that clench when the weight of the body pulls against them.
+Bats hang by their five toes using a system of tendons that clench when the body’s weight pulls against them.
 That allows bats to sleep without losing their grip.
-Weirdly, if a bat dies while roosting, its body will hang there until something knocks it loose.
-(Birds’ feet also have tendons that hold them in place, but in their case, in an upright position.)
+Because of that, if a bat dies while roosting, its body will hang there until something knocks it loose.
+(Bird feet also have tendons that hold them in place, but in their case, in an upright position.)

 Flight

 Bat wings move with all the flexibility of hands (and then some), giving them astonishing maneuverability in flight.
 For instance, they can turn 180 degrees in less than half the span of their wings and perform aerobatics that would crash a bird into the ground.
-Bats have speed, too, able to easily fly at 35–40 miles per hour (56–64 km/h).
-In at least one instance, even faster: In 2016, University of Tennesse researchers clocked a Mexican Free-tailed Bat, Tadarida brasiliensis, at one hundred miles per hour (161 km/h),1 a new record for horizontal flight among bats, birds and all other animals, making it the fastest animal in the world.
+Bats have speed, too, able to easily fly at 35–40 miles per hour (56–64 kmh).
+In at least one instance, even faster: In 2016, University of Tennessee researchers clocked a Mexican Free-tailed Bat, Tadarida brasiliensis, at one hundred miles per hour (161 kmh),1 a new record for horizontal flight among bats, birds, and all other animals, making it the fastest animal in the world.

 The upside to upside-down

 You’ve seen photos of bats, and they always appear to be hanging upside-down.
 There’s an anatomical reason for that.
-It’s because their wings don’t produce enough lift for takeoff from a standstill and they can’t run fast enough to lift themselves into the air.
-So, bats simply let go from an elevated position and fall into flight.
+It’s because their wings don’t produce enough lift for takeoff from a standstill, and they can’t run fast enough to lift themselves into the air.
+So, bats simply let go from an elevated position and fall headfirst into flight.
 If you were to place a bat on the ground, it would walk to the nearest vertical structure and climb it to gain some height before taking wing.
-Now, that said, it’s going to surprise you that bats don’t always face head-down when they rest.
+Now, that said, it may surprise you that bats don’t always face head-down when they rest.

 Bat-speak

-Bats use vocalizations for communicating with other bats.
-And, they’re surprisingly complex, at least with Mexican Free-tailed Bats.
+Bats use vocalizations to communicate with other bats.
+And they’re surprisingly complex, at least with Mexican Free-tailed Bats.
 Dr. George Pollak, a physiologist at the University of Texas in Austin, has been studying the vocalizations of a captive colony of these bats.
 He describes their vocalizations as made up of syllables and phrases, with “what seems to be some kind of syntax.”
 He says they’re also “situation-specific.”
 This complexity probably extends to other bat species, as well.
-Pollak attributes this to bats’ need to communicate in the dark, where they can’t transmit physical clues.
+Pollak attributes this to bats’ need to communicate in the dark, where they can’t transmit physical clues.2

 Echolocation

-Most people know bats can fly in the dark without smacking into things because they use “radar” (electromagnetic radio waves).
+Most people believe bats can fly in the dark without smacking into things because they use “radar,” or electromagnetic radio waves.
 That’s the right idea, but not entirely accurate.
-What they use is sonar (sound waves).
-There’s a specific term for sonar when used in reference to animals–echolocation.
+What they use is sonar which is a sound wave.
+There’s a specific term for sonar when used in reference to animals—echolocation.

 Cover your ears!

 A bat emits constant high-frequency, short-wavelength sounds while flying.
 They’re produced in the larynx and emitted through the mouth (usually) or the nose.
-The sounds, or calls, are often described as clicks or cheeps, and they can be very loud—up to 120 decibels—louder than a low-flying jet plane.
-(Fortunately for humans, most of these ultrasonic sounds are beyond our range of hearing.)
+The sounds, or calls, are often described as clicks or cheeps, and they can be very loud—up to 120 decibels, louder than a low-flying jet plane.
+(Fortunately for humans, most ultrasonic sounds are beyond our hearing range.)
 As the sound waves strike objects in their path, they bounce echoes back to the listening bat, which can interpret them to form a mental picture of what’s ahead.
-The image is so well-formed, the bat can “see” a single hair or home-in on a mosquito on a moonless night.
+It’s comparable to someone who shouts in a canyon: the sound waves travel, hit the walls, and bounce back, creating an echo.
+However, a human’s perception isn’t very precise, while the image is so well-formed for a bat that it can “see” a single hair or home-in on a mosquito on a moonless night.

 The volume, frequency, tone, and duration of calls vary depending on the bat’s surroundings.
 Most are high-frequency sounds we don’t hear, but sometimes calls are made within our hearing.
-The Western Mastiff bat (Eumops perotis) regularly calls in a lower range.
+The Western Mastiff Bat regularly calls in a lower range.
+Listen to a Western Mastiff Bat calling.

 Not all bats use echolocation.
-In a bit of evolutionary logic, bats that don’t use it have larger eyes and better vision than does that do.
+In a bit of evolutionary logic, bats that don’t use it have larger eyes and better vision than those that do.
 (Bats, by the way, aren’t the only species that use echolocation.
-Whales, dolphins, porpoises and certain species of shrews are some of the other animals that use it.)
+Whales, dolphins, porpoises, and some species of shrews are some of the other animals that do.
+And some blind people use it very successfully in their daily lives, making “clicking” sounds, just as bats do, although at a lower, slower frequency.)

 Roosting

 The human vampires in literature and movies would have us believe bats burst into flames if caught in sunlight!
-Of course, they don’t really, although they are nocturnal (except for some tropical bats that eat in the daytime).
-When not feeding, bats “roost,” which just means they find a safe place to groom and rest.
+Of course, bats don’t actually do that, although they’re nocturnal (except for some tropical bats that eat in the daytime).
+When not feeding, bats “roost,” meaning they find a safe place to groom and rest.

-Roosts may be in caves, abandoned mines, rock crevices or under bridges.
-Also in abandoned buildings, attics, under louvers or siding, and other such places, where they cling to vertical surfaces.
+Roosts may be in caves, abandoned buildings or mines, rock crevices, under bridges, in attics, under louvers or siding, and in other places where they cling to vertical surfaces.
 Any sliver of an opening is all they need for entry.
-You may discover a bat roosting under loose bark, within a hollow tree, clinging to its trunk or just hanging from a limb.
+You may discover a bat roosting under loose bark, within a hollow tree, clinging to its trunk, or just hanging from a limb.
 Where you won’t find them is on any surface that prevents them from falling downward to take flight.

 Some bat species are solitary, but most are highly social and roost in colonies of a few up to millions.
-Males and females of some species stay separated, except during mating season.
+Indiana Bats, for example, sometimes cluster so tightly that 500 of them can fit within a square foot (0.09 sq m)!
+Males and females of some species stay separated except during mating season.
 Other species roost together, except in summer when females form maternal, or nursery, colonies.

 Reproduction

-Sexual maturity begins at anywhere from eight or nine months old up to two or three years, depending on the species.
-It usually occurs once or twice a year and the gestation period ranges from about six weeks up to six months or more with some of the fruit bats.
+Sexual maturity begins anywhere from eight or nine months old up to two or three years, depending on the species.
+It usually occurs once or twice a year, and the gestation period ranges from about six weeks to six months or more with some of the fruit bats.

 Bats don’t construct nests, even when pregnant.
-Pregnant females roost together in maternal colonies, sometimes huge ones.
+Pregnant females roost together in maternal colonies, which are sometimes enormous.
 At the birthing time, the mother may separate from the group.
-Often she turns herself head up and forms a pouch with her interfemoral membrane (uropatagium).
-She catches her baby in it as he or she emerges.
+Often, she turns her body upward and forms a pouch with her interfemoral membrane (uropatagium).
+She uses it to catch her baby when it emerges.

 The “pup”—usually one, occasionally two, rarely four—is born feet first.
-It’s naked, sightless and a quarter or more the size of its mother.
+It’s bald, sightless, and a quarter or more the size of its mother.
 She licks it clean, head to toe.
 The pup is strong, a good thing because it must climb up its mother’s body to suckle.
 It’s a perilous journey for the tiny baby—if it loses its hold, the fall could kill it.
-If it survives a fall, it’ll call out loudly for its mother.
-She has a strong maternal instinct and will do her best to rescue her pup.
-She’ll move it to a different location if her roost site is disturbed.
+If it survives a fall, it’ll call out loudly.
+The mother has a strong maternal instinct and will do her best to rescue her pup.
+She’s protective, too.
+She’ll move with her baby to a different location if her roost site is disturbed.

 Some species carry their pup with them for the first few days while foraging, the baby clinging tightly to its mother’s underside.
 But as pups put on weight and become too heavy, they’re left in the roost.
-You may be wondering how the mother can pick her baby out of dozens, hundreds, even thousands of other pups packed tightly together.
+You may wonder how the mother can pick her baby out of dozens, hundreds, even thousands of other pups packed tightly together.
 She identifies it through odor and vocal communication.
-Listen to a young fruit bat calling for attention
+Listen to a young fruit bat calling for attention.

-Within a week of its birth, the pup will open its eyes; in a couple more, it’ll have fur.
-It’ll start flying in three to six weeks, and a few months after that, it’s completed weaned.
+Within a week of birth, the pup opens its eyes.
+In a couple more, it has fur.
+It starts flying in three to six weeks, and it’s fully weaned a few months after that.

 Lifespan

-Bats can live 20 to 30 years, but the mortality rate is very high in their first year, from predation, accidents, failure to put on enough fat to last through hibernation, and forced abandonment of young caused by human harassment.
+Bats can live twenty to thirty years, but their mortality rate is very high in their first year.
+This is due to predation, accidents, failure to put on enough fat to last through hibernation, and forced abandonment of young caused by human harassment.
 All this, combined with bats’ low birth rate, means it takes a very long time for a partially destroyed colony to rebuild itself, if ever.

 Food sources

-Bats, depending on the species, eat beetles, moths, mosquitoes and other insects, as well as nectar and fruit.
-A few species are carnivorous, feeding on frogs, lizards, birds, small mammals or fish, generally killing them very quickly.
+Depending on the species, bats eat beetles, moths, mosquitoes, and other insects, as well as nectar and fruit.
+A few species are carnivorous, feeding on frogs, lizards, birds, small mammals, and fish, generally killing them very quickly.
 Vampire bats feed only on blood.

 Hibernation